 - Despite great personal and professional risk, Takhtajan was a strong opponent of the theories of T. D. Lysenko, who had the support of Stalin and Krushchev in banning all teaching of genetics from the 1930s to the 1960s.

 - With his wife Alice, he spent many happy and productive months as a guest researcher at the New York Botanical Garden (with his great friend Arthur Cronquist).

 - He wrote 20 books and more than 300 scientific papers, many of which were ground-breaking.

-Armen Takhtajan (1910-2009) was one of the most influential botanists and systematists of 20th century.
-He worked as a paleobotanist in Komarov Botanical Institue of Leningrad, USSR (present day Russia).
-While working in the institute, Takhtajan in 1942 developed a classification scheme for flowering plants which emphasized phylogenetic relationships between plants.
+He worked as a paleobotanist in Komarov Botanical Institue of Leningrad, USSR (present day Russia) of Russian Academy of Sciences.
+While working in the institute, Takhtajan in 1942 developed a classification scheme for flowering plants that emphasized phylogenetic relationships between plants.

 Outline of Classification

 The classification as proposed by Takhtajan treats flowering plants as a division (phylum) named Magnoliophyta, with two classes, Magnoliopsida (dicots) and Liliopsida (monocots).
 These two classes are subdivided into subclasses, and then superorders, orders, and families.

 In the class Magnoliopsida,

 - Most primitive order: Alismatales